 Different types of automatic bed sensors

-There are a few different types of bed sensors these are.
+There are a few different types of bed sensors; these are.

 Probe sensors are sensors that can pick up any surfaces like metal, wood, plastic there are many other different types of material.
-The auto bed sensor we have found good as a probe sensor is the BLTouch.
+The auto bed sensor we have found suitable as a probe sensor is the BLTouch.
 Probe sensors are very accurate and would be the number one sensor for your 3D printer in our eyes.

-Inductive sensors can only pick up metal surfaces if choosing this sensor please make sure your print surface is metal, there is away around this, by placing down a thin metal sheet on your 3D printer bed, you will need to take into account the thickness of this sheet and compensate it in your z offset.
+Inductive sensors can only pick up metal surfaces.
+If choosing this sensor, please make sure your print surface is metal.
+There is a way around this, by placing down a thin metal sheet on your 3D printer bed, you will need to take into account the thickness of this sheet and compensate it in your z offset.

-Proximity sensors in our eyes would be a better candidate than the inductive sensor, this sensor picks up the distance between the sensor and your print surface.
+Proximity sensors in our eyes would be a better candidate than the inductive sensor.
+This sensor picks up the distance between the sensor and your print surface.